 Join our clean up and help us keep marine creatures safe - all participants will receive FREE entry to the centre as a thank you!

-Contact us now for more information and to book your place.
+Contact us now for more information and to book your place on our next canal clean.

 Email firstname.lastname@example.org to sign up so we can arrange numbers and the equipment we'll need, or for any further questions about the events.